 Some APT Members expressed the view that studies should be conducted with a view of protecting terrestrial IMT systems operating in the adjacent frequency bands 1 920 – 1 980 MHz and 2 110–2 170 MHz.

-Some APT Members expressed the view that preliminary results of sharing study show that potential harmful interference would occur from terrestrial IMT BSs into satellites in the band 1 980-2 010 MHz and also from satellites into terrestrial IMT UEs in the band 2 170-2 200 MHz.
+Some APT Members expressed the view that preliminary results of sharing study show that potential harmful interference would occur from terrestrial IMT BSs into satellites in the band 1 980-2 010 MHz and also from satellites into terrestrial IMT UEs in the band 2 170-2 200 MHz, in case that no mitigation technique is used.
 Therefore, it should be taken measures by both terrestrial IMT and satellite IMT systems to ensure coexistence and compatibility, as appropriate.
 The ITU-R studies regarding this issue have not been completed yet.

-Some APT Members are of the view that the compatibility between stations in terrestrial component of IMT and earth stations in satellite component of IMT can be ensured by application of the current coordination procedure specified in the provisions of RR Article 9.
+APT Members are of the view that the compatibility between stations in terrestrial component of IMT and earth stations in satellite component of IMT can be ensured by application of the current coordination procedure specified in the provisions of RR Article 9.

 Issues for Consideration at Next APG Meeting

-APT Members are encouraged to submit their contributions for further considerations in the next APG19 meetings, taking into account progress of ITU-R studies and draft CPM text.
+APT Members are encouraged to submit their contributions for APT common proposal at the next APG19 meetings, taking into account progress of ITU-R studies and CPM Report.

 Views from Other Organizations